osmandapp/docs/content/osmand/start-with/first-steps.md

 ## Welcome to OsmAnd!

-Our goal is to create fully functional Map-oriented application that could be used in various purposes.
+Our goal is to create fully functional Map-oriented application that could be used offline in various purposes.
 The application is full of features, so you don't need to switch between different apps and have everything at your fingertips:
 - Browse Worldwide Map with lots of details displayed with [many map styles](/osmand/map/vector-maps).
 - Display, search and save various [Points of interests](/osmand/map/point-layers-on-map).
 - [Plan a route](/osmand/plan-route/create-route) by car, bicycle, foot and combine it.